 EMEA headquarters: UK (SEWS-E), Italy (CABIND), Germany (Bordnetze)

 No graduate trainee scheme, but this page gives a flavour of the jobs available in the region for SEWS-E https://www.sews-e.com/current-vacancies/

 Very similar to Sumitomo Electric Wiring in terms of business and jobs but privately owned, so more of a family style corporate culture.
 Has a YEA!cademy (Yazaki Europe training academy) https://www.yazaki-europe.com/career.html

 Owned by Japan’s NTT (formerly Ministry of Post and Telecommunications, now partly privatised).
 NTT Data has acquired various companies in Europe and elsewhere such as itelligence, Cirquent, Value Team, Intelligroup, and Keane.
 NTT is in the middle of restructuring and have put a new global headquarters, NTT Limited, in London.
 NTT Data will be kept as a separate organisation, however.

 Lots of training and chances to go to Japan, however recruitment seems more by country/company than centralised and might be easier via LinkedIn than the official website, which has broken links. https://www.linkedin.com/company/ntt-data/jobs/

 EMEA headquarters: UK

-We will cover the rest of the top 10 largest Japanese employers in Europe, Middle East and Africa in our next post.
+We will cover the rest of the top 10 largest Japanese employers in Europe, Middle East and Africa in future posts.